Chapter 6 review questions

 1. Describe the purpose of a vulnerability assessment and list two key activities involved in the process.
 Answer: The purpose of a vulnerability assessment is to systematically identify, quantify, and prioritize vulnerabilities in a system.
 Two key activities involved are asset discovery (using tools like Nmap to catalog hosts and services) and active or passive scanning (using tools like Nessus or Zeek to detect known vulnerabilities and misconfigurations).

-2. According to the NIST definition provided in the lesson, what are the three key elements a risk assessment process aims to identify regarding risks to system security?
+2. According to the NIST definition provided in the discussion, what are the three key elements a risk assessment process aims to identify regarding risks to system security?
 Answer: A risk assessment aims to identify: (1) the risks to system security, (2) the probability of their occurrence, and (3) the resulting impact of those risks.

 3. A client needs to conduct a security evaluation.
 What are the three practical questions they must ponder, as defined by Palmer (2001), before beginning?
 Answer: The client must determine: (1) What they are trying to protect (critical assets), (2) What they are trying to protect against (threats and loss events), and (3) How much time, effort, and money they are willing to expend to obtain adequate protection.